How exactly do you say what’s up in Italian?

 Che succede?

-Che succede? is how you most commonly translate what happened into Italian.
-You will also find the variant che è successo?.
+Che succede? is the most common way to translate what’s up into Italian.
+You will also find the variation che è successo?.

 Che succede?